Variant

 Citation X+

-Citation X+ is the representative branch of the Cessna Citation X family, capturing the updated branch that kept the family’s speed-first identity alive into the modern cockpit era.
+Citation X+ is an in-service member of the Cessna Citation X family, known for the updated branch that kept the family’s speed-first identity alive into the modern cockpit era.

 Cessna Citation X family